Spirent-Terraform-Modules/terraform-aws-aion/README.md

 ### Add License Entitlements
 1. From "Settings" <img src="./images/aion_settings.jpg" width="22" height="22"/> navigate to "License Manager", "Entitlements"
-2. Click on "Install Entitlements"
+2. Click "Install Entitlements"
 3. Use one of the following methods to add entitlements (#1 is prefered)
-   1. Login to <your_org>.spirentaion.com and select entitlements to host in the new instance
+   1. Login to <your_org>.spirentaion.com and select entitlements to host in the new instance\
       Note: Hosted entitlements should be released before destroying the instance.
 When entitlements are not released you will need to contact Spirent support to release them for you.
    2. Install a license entitlement file obtained from Spirent support